Bow Tie Analysis

 Bow-Tie workshop

-It’s not likely that the Bow Tie will be absolutely correct as developed in the workshop.
-The workshop focuses to use time with experts in the team to capture their actual experience of the barriers in use rather than whether the structure of the diagram is exactly the same – this can be rectified in post workshop tasks.
-The following approach will be used for execution of development of Bow tie, The flowchart below shows a workshop iteration loop.
+It’s not likely that the Bow Tie will be correct as developed in the workshop.
+The workshop focuses on using time with experts in the team to capture their experience of the barriers in use rather than whether the structure of the diagram is the same – this can be rectified in post-workshop tasks.
+The following approach will be used for the execution of the development of Bow tie, The flowchart below shows a workshop iteration loop.

-Steps for execution of development of Bow Tie Analysis
+Steps for Executing the Development of Bow Tie Analysis

-The following approach will be used for execution of development of Bow tie,
+The following approach will be used for the execution of the development of Bow-tie,

 - Identify the hazard and a top event